-Transmission Region Number of Potential Sites Installed Capacity (MW) ELCC (MW) Total Energy (GWh/year) Firm Energy (GWh/year) UEC at POI (\$2013/MWh) Vancouver Island 12 617 247 1,426 1,426 253 - 556 Total 12 617 247 1,426 1,426 253 - 556
+Transmission Region Number of Potential Sites Installed Capacity (MW) ELCC (MW) Total Energy (GWh/year) Firm Energy (GWh/year) UEC at POI (\$2013/MWh) Vancouver Island 12 617 247 1,426 1,426 253-556 Total 12 617 247 1,426 1,426 253-556

-- The supply curve for the tidal resource option, based on POI costs, is shown in - 5 Figure 3-17.
+- 4 The supply curve for the tidal resource option, based on POI costs, is shown in - 5 Figure 3-17.

-7 3.4.1.13 Solar

-- 8 Solar power is generated from sunlight and can be achieved directly using - 9 photovoltaic cells (crystalline silicon or thin film) or indirectly by using Concentrating - Solar Power (CSP) technologies.
+- 7 3.4.1.13 Solar - 8 Solar power is generated from sunlight and can be achieved directly using - 9 photovoltaic cells (crystalline silicon or thin film) or indirectly by using Concentrating

+1 Solar Power (CSP) technologies.
 Both the photovoltaic and CSP technologies are

-- commercially proven.
-Globally costs for solar technologies have declined - dramatically.
-While this trend is expected to continue, costs are not expected to - become competitive in Canadian jurisdictions over the next 10 years in the absence - of price support.
-There are no known commercial solar power installations in British - 5 Columbia.
-However, several BC Hydro customers have installed small solar panels. - 6 The solar resource option assessment focuses on utility-scale photovoltaic systems, - which have the ability to modularly increase the size of the solar power installation - 8 size over time and thereby managing capital investment risk.
-CSP technologies are - 9 not included in this assessment due to the large upfront capital investment required - for a utility scale implementation.
-The solar resource option assessment examined - commercial installations on the utility side of the meter with commercial scale solar - installations sized at 5 MW.
-A summary of the technical and financial results for the - solar resource option is contained in Table 3-21.
+2 commercially proven.
+Globally costs for solar technologies have declined

+- 3 dramatically.
+While this trend is expected to continue, costs are not expected to - 4 become competitive in Canadian jurisdictions over the next 10 years in the absence - 5 of price support.
+There are no known commercial solar power installations in British - 6 Columbia.
+However, several BC Hydro customers have installed solar panels.

+7 The solar resource option assessment focuses on utility-scale photovoltaic systems, size over time and thereby managing capital investment risk.
+CSP technologies are not included in this assessment due to the large upfront capital investment required commercial installations on the utility side of the meter with commercial scale solar installations sized at 5 MW.
+A summary of the technical and financial results for the solar resource option is contained in Table 3-21.